josephd8/Kittyfarm/README.md

 * (Data as Engine) API - Assessment of features/data available from the CryptoKitties API.
 * (Data as Engine) Data - Development of dynamic (with time) training, testing, and validation datasets.
-* (Data as Engine, Valuable Predictions) Model - Development of supervised prediction models to predict a baby kitten's genome.
+* (Data as Engine, Valuable Predictions) Model - Development of supervised prediction models to predict a baby kitten's price.
-* (Top-Tier UX) App - Implementation of App to enable user to input gene set and generate prediction.
+* (Top-Tier UX) App - Implementation of App to enable user to input kitty id and generate prediction.

 #### Backlog